 There have been changes, though.
 A search for Buckpool's old harbour turns up some fine harbour walls, which contain a park laid out here when the harbour was filled, in the 1970s.
 This gives a slightly sad air to the seaward side of the village, which seems to have turned its back on the sea since losing its harbour.

 Buckpool's old harbour actually sees more visitors than you might expect.
-The last few yards of the Speyside Way lead around its edge en route to its conclusion in the centre of Buckie.
+The Speyside Way leads around its edge en route to its conclusion in the centre of Buckie.
 The walk originally ended, or started, in Buckpool, but has more recently been slightly extended.